Luke Maile Player Props: Reds vs. Pirates

 Luke Maile At The Plate

-- Maile is hitting .246 with nine doubles, four home runs and seven walks.
+- Maile has nine doubles, five home runs and seven walks while batting .250.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.